Q: How do I apply for housing?

 Q: Where can I park on-campus?

 A: You can park your car in any parking lot on-campus as long as it is not labeled Faculty/Staff.
 Parking is FREE!
-Ephraim City does restrict overnight parking on city streets during the winter for snow removal purposes.
+Ephraim City does restrict overnight parking on city streets during the winter for snow removal purposes, so there is no overnight parking on College Avenue.

 Q: Is bicycle storage available?